Nevada officer slams student recording police, kneels on him

 The roughly minute-long video of the encounter has been viewed thousands of times on Twitter, with one of several of the posts circulating the video viewed about 50,000 times.

+Quentin Savwoir, president of the local NAACP chapter, said watching the video “made my stomach turn.”
+The NAACP and other advocacy groups are scheduled to protest against police violence Friday night outside a Clark County School District administrative building.

-“The video circulating on the internet made my stomach turn,” said Quentin Savwoir, president of the local NAACP chapter.
-“Our scholars deserve to be safe and free from the threat of violence from those entrusted to protect them.”
+“Our scholars deserve to be safe and free from the threat of violence from those entrusted to protect them,” Savwoir said.

 Student Deon Wallace told FOX5 that he was handcuffed by police for jaywalking outside the high school and watched as his friend was slammed to the ground.
 He said the way the officer used his knee to hold down his friend, who is Black, reminded him of the 2020 killing of George Floyd.